Meromorphic continuation and non-polar singularities of local zeta functions in some smooth cases: Introduction

 where $f,\varphi$ are real-valued ($C^{\infty}$) smooth functions defined on a small open neighborhood $U$ of the origin in $\R^2$, and the support of $\varphi$ is contained in $U$.
 Since the integrals $Z_f(\varphi)(s)$ converge locally uniformly on the half-plane ${\rm Re}(s)>0$, they become holomorphic functions there, which are sometimes called {\it local zeta functions}.
-The purpose of this paper is to study the region to where $Z_f(\varphi)(s)$ can be analytically continued.
-In this paper, we consider the case when
+The purpose of this paper is to study the region to which $Z_f(\varphi)(s)$ can be analytically continued.
+In this paper, we consider the case where $f(0,0)=0$ and $\nabla f(0,0)=0$.
+Unless the above conditions hold, every problem treated in this paper is easy.